dicej/spin-dotnet-sdk/README.md

 As of this writing, .NET support for WASIp2 is still under development, so this library relies on unofficial builds of the NativeAOT-LLVM compiler and standard library.
-Once WASIp2 support has been fully merged into the `feature/NativeAOT-LLVM` and CI has been updated to publish official packages for all major platforms (i.e. Windows, MacOS, and Linux), we'll switch to those and publish an official package for this library.
+Once WASIp2 support has been fully merged into the `feature/NativeAOT-LLVM` branch and CI has been updated to publish official packages for all major platforms (i.e. Windows, MacOS, and Linux), we'll switch to those and publish an official package for this library.
 Meanwhile, you'll need to download the artifacts manually and point NuGet to them as described below.

 ## Running the Sample(s)